-Here at The Law Firm of Carlton F. Bennett, P.L.L.C., Carlton Bennett and Alex McDaniel are proud of the work we do for their clients in Hampton Roads, Virginia.
+Here at The Law Firm of Carlton F. Bennett, P.L.L.C., we are proud of the work we do for our clients in Hampton Roads, Virginia.
 Now, you can read about some of the jury verdicts and settlements we have obtained in our cases that involve personal injury, traumatic brain injury, trucking accidents, wrongful death, medical malpractice, and nursing home malpractice.
 Please take a few minutes and familiarize yourself with some of our work.
-Then contact us for a free consultation at 757-266-5149.
+Then contact us for a free consultation at 757-486-5454.

 Please note: The news and media items provided by The Law Firm of Carlton F. Bennett, P.L.L.C., on this website are intended for informational purposes only, are general in nature, and may not reflect current legal developments or the current state of the law.
 The outcome of any particular case depends upon its own unique facts and circumstances, and can not be based entirely upon a lawyer’s or law firm’s past results in other cases.